Understanding DOT Compliance

 Safety Audits and Inspections

 The DOT conducts safety audits to assess compliance.
-Failing an audit can result in fines or suspension of operations.
+Failing these audits can lead to:

 Benefits of DOT Compliance